saragrosser/Movie_Ghibli_Api/README.md

 npm start or node index.js
 The API will be running locally at http://localhost:8080.

-Endpoints Documentation
-All available endpoints along with their descriptions can be viewed https://cine-verse-b8832aa84c3e.herokuapp.com//api/v1/documentation.

 Authentication
 All endpoints are protected except for /.
 To access them, users must first create an account.